Ryan Pardey: (2010–2012) Zafra Ct.

 Halloween Town continued to play concerts through 2010, opening for the Killers at a secret Highline Ballroom show in New York City in January.
 Between shows and traveling, Pardey took up a DJ residency at the Beauty Bar in the Fremont East music district where he also began hosting a karaoke night.
-In March, Pardey relocated from Las Vegas to Austin, Texas where he would play in the SXSW music festival, after which he continued to perform shows in and around Austin for two months before relocating again to San Diego, where he would begin recording the band's first LP.
+In March, Pardey relocated from Las Vegas to Austin, Texas, where he would play in the SXSW music festival, after which he continued to perform shows in and around Austin for two months before relocating again to San Diego, where he would begin recording the band's first LP.

 In June 2010, Pardey returned to Las Vegas to perform new songs from his forthcoming Halloween Town album at a benefit for Arbo De Vivo, a nonprofit organization dedicated to helping impoverished people of the world.
 This specific event focused on support for Haiti after the devastating earthquake that ravaged the nation earlier in the year.

 In May 2011, Halloween Town began a residency at The Palms hotel in Las Vegas.
 When asked when the Halloween Town LP would be released, Pardey responded by saying, "I guess some time in July...Since I'm an old man already, I don't need to rush."

 On September 9, 2011, Halloween Town released their debut LP Zafra Ct. on Cornstalk Records, a label created by friend Matt Gubler.
 The album was named after the street Pardey grew up on, and features collaborations and production by a star lineup of musicians, which include Shaun Cornell (Transfer), and Michael Stratton (12 Volt Sex), Mark Stoermer and Dave Keuning of The Killers, Jason Hill and Brian Karscig of Louis XIV, and Matt Dublin of The Red Romance and Ambulance LTD.

 Zafra Ct. was voted one of 10 best albums of 2011 in Las Vegas by CityLife magazine.
 In a 2012 reader poll given by Vegas Seven magazine, Halloween Town was selected as "Best Unsigned Vegas Band That a Big Label Should Go Ahead and Sign Already".

-New work (2015–)
+New work (Since 2015)

 In October 2015, Pardey led the second reopening of the Las Vegas venue bar known as The Bunkhouse.
-The venue was sold to Tony Hsieh's Las Vegas based Downtown Project in June 2013, closed, renovated, and then reopened in August 2014, only to close less than a year after reopening.
+The venue was sold to Tony Hsieh's Las Vegas–based Downtown Project in June 2013, closed, renovated, and then reopened in August 2014, only to close less than a year after reopening.
 Pardey was brought on as Entertainment Director when the venue reopened for a second time in late 2015.

 In November 2015 Pardey appeared in the Matthew Gray Gubler-directed music video for the song Dirt Sledding by The Killers.
 Pardey sings on the song, which features actor Richard Dreyfuss, and he appears in the artwork for the cover of the single.